Prof Dr Elise van den Hoven MTD

 Roger Dunston joined the Faculty of Arts and Social Sciences (FASS) in early 2007.
 He is a senior health services manager, educator and health policy analyst with over 30 years of experience within the health sector.
 Dr Dunston is primarily located as part of the Centre for Research and Learning in Change and will focus on the development of new forms of collaboration - engagement, research and educational development - between FASS/UTS and the health sector.
 This work builds on already existing FASS research strengths.
 His appointment to FASS is a response to a global policy and practice momentum that is reshaping the role of the higher education sector and, in particular, its relationship to industry and civil society.

 Mendel Broekhuijsen has a background in Industrial Design, with both Bachelor and Master degrees obtained from Eindhoven University of Technology.
 His graduation project about the Future of Nostalgia was concluded with the design of an application that enables people to create a personal collection of memory-inducing music.
-He will continue to work on his passion for the value of digital media in this PhD project at the TU/e.
-Supervised by Elise van den Hoven & Panos Markopoulos, which he completed with his defence on October 22, 2018.
+He continued to work on his passion for the value of digital media in his PhD project, supervised by Elise van den Hoven & Panos Markopoulos, which he completed with his defence on October 22, 2018.
 Since February 2018 he works as Senior Innovation Engineer at Qwiek.

 Daniel Herron obtained his bachelor's degree in Applied Computing at the University of Dundee in 2012.
 Since then he has worked as part of a multi-disciplinary HCI focused research team at the School of Computing within Dundee University, examining how technology can improve the communication and healthcare prospects of people with severe physical and intellectual disabilities.
 In November 2014 he started his joint PhD at DJCAD, University of Dundee, in conjunction with the Materialising Memories project at the University of Technology, Sydney, investigating how technology can support individuals during breakup, separation and divorce with particular emphasis on the curation of digital memories.
 Supervised by Wendy Moncur & Elise van den Hoven.

 Xenia obtained her Bachelor of Industrial Design at Eindhoven University of Technology.
-She's now pursuing her Master at the same department.
-For her second, research-oriented semester Xenia worked at UTS in Sydney to study how the user experience of casual photo curation can be improved.
+She pursued her Master at the same department.
+For her second, research-oriented semester Xenia worked at UTS in Sydney to study how the user experience of casual photo curation could be improved.

 Bachelor of Science, University of San Francisco, 1981.Master of Public Health, University of Otago, New Zealand, 1996.